 If you would like to exercise any of these rights, please contact us using the contact information provided below.
-You will be required to verify your identity before we fulfill your request.
-To do so, you will need to provide your full name, email address, phone number, and company name.
+You will be required to verify your identify before we fulfill your request.
+To do so, you will need to provide your full name, email address, phone Number, and company name.
 You can also designate an authorized agent to make a request on your behalf.
 To do so, you must provide us with written authorization or a power of attorney, signed by you, for the agent to act on your behalf.
 You will still need to verify your identity directly with us.

 The Services and website are not intended for use by minors, and we do not knowingly collect the personal information of persons under the age of 16 or knowingly allow such persons to register for an online account or to use the Services.
 If we learn that someone under the age of 16 has provided any personal information to us, we will remove and permanently delete that information as soon as reasonably possible.